-You will buy your Ugandan entry visa when you arrive in the Entebbe airport.
-Please show a copy of your travel itinerary to the official at the airport, if purchasing upon arrival, and insist that your visa will cover the duration of your stay in country.
+You can purchase your Uganda entry visa either upon arrival or beforehand at https://visas.immigration.go.ug.
+Please show a copy of your travel itinerary to the official at the airport, if purchasing upon arrival, and insist that your visa cover the duration of your stay in country.
 Make sure that you have a new $50 bill available in your carry-on bag with your passport in order to purchase the visa in the airport!
 Once you get the visa, please immediately check its expiration date and inform your missionary of oversight if it is before your departure from Uganda.

-While a Ugandan visa typically costs $50, there is a possibility that you would have to purchase multiple visas if you are not issued a visa that covers your entire length of stay in uganda.
+While a Ugandan visa typically costs $50 for three months, there is a possibility that you would have to purchase multiple visas if you are not issued a visa that covers your entire length of stay in Uganda.
 Therefore, please be prepared to have up to $150 available for visa expenses.

 Credentials for work in the clinic

 The Ministry of Health (MOH) in Uganda has certain regulations for work in a health center.
-If you are planning to work in the clinic, please contact Dr. Jim early on so that there is time to register with the MOH.
+If you are planning to work in the clinic, please contact Christopher Verdick early on so that there is time to register with the MOH.

-Planes fly into Entebbe Airport, where you will be met by a representative of the Mission.
-You will not be expected to travel to Nakaale by public transportation, which is unreliable and can be unsafe.
+Planes fly into Entebbe Airport.
+OPUM will arrange your transport to and from the airport.
+You will not be expected to travel to Nakaale by public transportation, which is unpredictable.
 Out of consideration for the missionaries who will have a full day of travel to get to the airport, please do not schedule any flights that will arrive or depart on a Saturday, Sunday, or Monday.
 Ask your travel agent about humanitarian fares as these are sometimes cheaper and allow for more luggage.

-We will arrange for a Karimojong woman to do your laundry, Monday-Saturday, so do not pack a lot.
-The wash is all done by hand in cold water, but the process can be fairly hard on delicate materials.
+We will arrange for a Karimojong woman to do your laundry on a regular basis.
+The wash is all done by hand in cold water, so the process can be fairly hard on delicate materials.
 Bring such delicate articles at some risk.
-We recommend sturdy clothes that will hold up under the vigor of the washing process.
-Mark your clothes clearly so they can be easily sorted.
-Karamoja is a dusty, dirty place, so do not expect your whites to retain their whiteness entirely.
+We recommend sturdy clothes that will hold up under the rigor of the washing process.
+Karamoja can be a dusty or muddy place, so do not expect your whites to retain their whiteness entirely.

 The hottest time of the year is what is called the dry season which generally extends from November through February.
 The morning hours are cool and clear, with the midday sun bringing the temperature into the 100s.
 In the evening the temperatures drop to the 70s or even 60s.
 March through October is the rainy season.
 The temperatures are cooler at 75-95 degrees.
 Nighttime temperatures are in the 60s.
 You can judge the kind of clothing you will need for such temperatures, but here is a list of recommended articles: